SEC censures two advisers for claiming to be based in Wyoming

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission has agreed to settle disciplinary proceedings against two small investment advisers it accused of falsely claiming they were based in Wyoming to potentially mislead investors about their size.
+NEW YORK, Feb 4 (Reuters) - The U.S. Securities and Exchange Commission has agreed to settle disciplinary proceedings against two small investment advisers it accused of falsely claiming they were based in Wyoming to potentially mislead investors about their size.

 Sparsely populated Wyoming is the only U.S. state that does not regulate investment advisers, requiring all investment advisory firms there to register with the SEC.